libgd/libgd/CONTRIBUTING.md

   and must take <5 seconds.
 * Tests must be documented: Just add a comment block to the top of the file with a short description and any existing bugs/URLs.

+#### CI

+If we are lucky enough to get pull request (PR) from you, we will do our best to support your efforts to get it in.
+As part of this, we setup a CI using github actions, which will be executed on new PR.
+Please check out the results of your PR to see if anything went wrong (it has Linux, MacOS and Windows OSes support).
+The CI must be green for a PR to be considered.

+See [the github PR documentation]{https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request} for more details about how to create a pull request.

 ### Documentation Styleguide